nevertrollsh/nt-gg-api/README.md

 pcall(load(api))
 ```
 WARNING: If you put this code at the bottom of your script, It will not work.
 So, make sure to put this code at the top of your script.
-PS: This makes your script online and requires users to have their WiFi turned on.
+\nPS: This makes your script online and requires users to have their WiFi turned on.

 # Functions